frmontini/instafeed/README.md

 ## Get started

 This repository requires `Composer 2.x` to install.
-You can update it using a simple command in your console: `composer self-update --preview` Also, you need to run on `PHP 7.2.x`.
+You can update it using a simple command in your console: `composer self-update --preview`.
+Also, you need to run on `PHP 7.2.x`.

 Composer command to install: